Skip to content

 Oura is clear this is an opt-in study for investigational use only, not a diagnostic feature.

-I opted in, and right now mine simply says Calibrating, because it needs most nights across a four week window before it will say anything.
-So I cannot yet tell you how it reads against an actual cuff, which is the comparison that would matter.
+I opted in more than two weeks ago, and mine still says calibrating.
+It needs most nights across a four week window before it will say anything, so even now I cannot tell you how it reads against an actual cuff yet.
 I will report back once it produces a profile.
 The underlying idea is sound, since a 2023 review in Current Hypertension Reports describes how overnight blood pressure patterns are linked to cardiovascular risk, and that risk climbs through the menopause transition.
 I just want to be honest that this is a research study in its early days, not a blood pressure monitor on your finger.

 Nighttime breathing